bgrande/node-socket-io-planning-poker/README.md

 # About
 * single session scrum poker tool
 * first user to connect becomes admin
-* if all users voted the desk is closed and all votes are shown

 # Run
 * npm install